kaihokori/RasPyCam/README.md

 <h1>Requirements</h1>

+Depending on how you run the program, you may need to install some dependencies, including [PiCamera 2](https://pypi.org/project/picamera2/0.2.2/), [OpenCV](https://pypi.org/project/opencv-python/), and [Pillow](https://pypi.org/project/pillow/).

-Running the RasPyCam application requires installation of the [PiCamera 2](https://pypi.org/project/picamera2/0.2.2/), [OpenCV](https://pypi.org/project/opencv-python/), and [Pillow](https://pypi.org/project/pillow/) libraries.
-You can install these dependencies using the following commands:
+If you would like to run the source code, you can install these libraries using the following commands:

 ```bash
 pip install picamera2 opencv-python Pillow
 ```

+If you would like to run the program through it's executable format, given in the latest release or in the [RPi Cam Web Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) repository, you do not have to install anything since the dependencies are already packaged inside the program.

 <h1>Installation</h1>

-If you intend to use RasPyCam as a standalone program, you can follow the following steps:
+If you intend to use RasPyCam as a standalone program as source code (python files), you can follow the following steps, otherwise jump to step 2:

 1. Clone the repository to your Raspberry Pi:
 ```bash